set_mathematics

 Return to Set, Set theory, Mathematical logic, Model theory, Recursion theory

-In mathematics, a set is a collection of different things; these things are called elements or members of the set and are typically mathematical objects of any kind: numbers, symbols, points in space, lines, other geometrical shapes, variables, or even other sets.
-A set may be finite or infinite, depending whether the number of its elements is finite or not.
+In mathematics, a set is a collection of different things; the things are called elements or members of the set and are typically mathematical objects: numbers, symbols, points in space, lines, geometric shapes, variables, or other sets.
+A set may be finite or infinite.
 There is a unique set with no elements, called the empty set; a set with a single element is a singleton.

 Cloud Monk is Retired ( for now).
 Buddha with you. © 2025 and Beginningless Time - Present Moment - Three Times: The Buddhas or Fair Use.
 Disclaimers